 SEO articles are different from other kinds of written content because their main goal is to achieve high visibility on Google.
-While you are likely aware that SEO stands for “search engine optimization,” you might not be familiar with the finer points about writing SEO content.
+While you are likely aware that SEO stands for “search engine optimization,” you might not be familiar with the finer points about SEO friendly content writing.
 The time has come to learn: Here are some helpful SEO article tips to help point your online marketing strategy in the right direction.

 SEO Article Tips